volkandindar/agartha/README.md

 7. Cell titles show Http 'response codes:response lengths' for each user sessions.
 8. Just click the cell you want to examine and Http details will be shown in the bottom.

+Please note that potential session terminators (such as logoff, sign-out, etc.) and specific file types (such as CSS, images, JavaScript, etc.) will be filtered out from both the 'Spider' and the user's URL list.

 <img width="1000" alt="User Access Table Details" src="https://github.com/volkandindar/agartha/assets/50321735/a48e60d4-d7f1-4c12-ad02-f1989c175730">

 After clicking 'RUN', the tool will fill user and URL matrix with different colors.
 Besides the user colors, you will see orange, yellow and red cells.
 The URL address does not belong to the user, and if the cell color is: